Followers

 ---- Later Additions To This Article ----

 Trump has around him his "yes men" (and women) who gain empowerment solely by his patronage, without which many would be socially and politically irrelevant and truly respected by few.
 Their decisions and actions, however bizarre or spiteful go unquestioned only because of Trump, but to start firing members of their military, merely because of a feeling of being undermined is bullying of the highest order.
-A good example of this came as fall-out following Vice-President JD Vance's visit to Greenland.
-He and Trump want Greenland! - an independent sovereign state who do not want, nor need them.
+A good example of this came as fall-out following Vice-President JD Vance's visit to Greenland

-Trump loves pulling the gear levers of state, but God help us all, as Peacekeeper" Trump can't have Greenland so he had a go at Venezuela.
+Trump loves pulling the gear levers of state but God help us all.
+"Peacekeeper Trump" can't have Greenland (yet?) so he had a go at Venezuela.

 Update January 3rd 2026: What is happening between Venezuela and the USA?